 Types of Public Transportation in Ottawa, Ontario

-- Bayview Station: Transfer point between Line 1 and Line 2
+- Bayview: Transfer between Line 1 and Line 2.

-- Rideau Station: Access to the Rideau Centre and ByWard Market
+- Rideau: Access to the Rideau Centre and ByWard Market.

 The O-Train operates from approximately 5:00 AM to 1:00 AM, with extended hours until 2:00 AM on Fridays and Saturdays.